Table of Contents

 Model flexibility

-This is Continue’s biggest structural win.
-We swapped between Claude Sonnet, GPT-4o, DeepSeek, and a self-hosted Llama model in the same Continue install during the 30-day test.
+This is Continue's biggest structural win.
+You can swap between Claude Sonnet, GPT-4o, DeepSeek, and a self-hosted Llama model in the same Continue install.
 Same chat history, same rules, different brain.

 Cursor's model picker is faster (one click) but limited to whatever Anysphere has on their model menu.
 If your compliance team wants every prompt to hit your VPC-hosted endpoint, Cursor cannot do that.
 Continue can.